Cinelli MASH Parallax

 Oil slick bolts everywhere.

-Context about the paintjob:
+About the paintjob:

 “All designs of MASH Ten Year Anniversary products are based on ‘X’, the Roman numeral for Ten: ‘X’ is comprised of the intersection of two lines or, can be seen as two angles in tangency.
 This rationale serves as the basis of the vanishing point(s) in linear perspective —the means for representing three-dimensional objects and space on a two-dimensional surface.